sadielbartholomew/sadielbartholomew/README.md

     Computational Scientist in Earth System Science for
     <a href="https://github.com/NCAS-CMS">@NCAS-CMS</a> and University of Reading and Fellow for
     <a href="https://github.com/softwaresaved">@softwaresaved</a>.
-    I develop and maintain open-source software mainly using:
+    I develop and maintain OSS mainly using:
   </b>
   <br>
   <a href="https://www.gnu.org/software/bash/" title="bash"><img src="https://bashlogo.com/img/symbol/svg/full_colored_dark.svg" width="65"/></a>